PluieElectrique/fimfic-comment-tweaks/README.md

-# Fimfiction Comments Plus
+# Fimfiction Comment Tweaks

-Userscript for enhanced Fimfiction comments.
-Inspired by [4chan X](https://www.4chan-x.net/).

 ## Install

 Install [Violentmonkey](https://violentmonkey.github.io/get-it/) for your browser.
 It should also work in [Tampermonkey](https://www.tampermonkey.net/).
 Greasemonkey is not supported (but may still work, I don't know or test it).

-Then, [click here](https://github.com/PluieElectrique/fimfic-comments-plus/raw/master/comments-plus.user.js) to install the userscript.
+Then, [click here](https://github.com/PluieElectrique/fimfic-comment-tweaks/raw/master/comment-tweaks.user.js) to install the userscript.

 ## Features